Multi Cultural

 Only, without pretense.

 Meeting people where they actually are — not where they should be.
-Different accents, lived stories, wounds, humour,
+Different accents, lived stories, wounds, humour, and quiet brilliance.

 Sameness isn’t the goal.
 Realness is.